xmos/sw_usb_audio/doc/rst/hw_316_mc.rst

 For full details regarding the hardware please refer to `xCORE.ai Multichannel Audio Platform Hardware Manual <ADD LINK HERE>`_.

-The XK-AUDIO-316-MC reference hardware has an associated firmware application that uses `lib_xua` to implement fully-features and production ready USB Audio solution.
+The XK-AUDIO-316-MC reference hardware has an associated firmware application that uses `lib_xua` to implement fully-featured and production ready USB Audio solution.
 Full details of this application can be found later in this document.

 |newpage|